Burns prevention and tips

 The videos below produced by our colleagues at South West Burns Network relate to hot water bottle safety and preventing burns for over 65 year olds.

-If you’re in the hospital around this time, keep an eye out to see how you can be involved.
+If you're visiting the hospital around this time, keep an eye out for activities and ways for families to get involved and learn together!